dojo/dojo.io/README.md

 1. a change is checked in to the `master` branch
 1. Travis decrypts the `deploy_key.enc` file to `deploy_key`
-1. Travis begins a build by running `npm run ci`
+1. Travis begins a build by running `grunt`
 1. The build syncs the origin's `gh-pages` branch to a temporary directory
 1. Hexo builds against the `gh-pages` branch
 1. Tutorial files are packaged and added
-1. Travis pushes changes to `gh-pages`
+1. On master, travis runs `grunt publish` and pushes changes to `gh-pages`

 *On Non-Master Branch Commit*:

-The same steps as above are followed except Travis does not decrypt the `deploy_key` and does not attempt to push any changes.
+The same steps as above are followed except Travis does not decrypt the `deploy_key` and does not attempt to publish any changes.
 Automated scripts should not take any action requiring authentication to git or GitHub because credentials will not exist.

 *On Nightly Cron*: